• Skip to primary navigation

 • Don't combine sugar water and lemon juice until fully chilled

-• To speed up chilling process, place sugar water in a bowl partially submerged in another bowl filled with ice water.
+• To speed up the chilling process, place sugar water in a bowl partially submerged in another bowl filled with ice water.
 Stir sugar water until chilled

 • You'll need to harden (or freeze) the sorbet once finished churning.
 You can eat right away, but it will be very soft and will melt quickly.